-Crosswalk.com recently published a list I gathered of 25 ideas for creative church ministry during a pandemic.
+(This article originally appeared on Crosswalk.com as a list of 25 ideas for creative church ministry during a pandemic.
+It’s been reworked here as ideas for ongoing remote ministry.)

 But don’t forget that early Christians were dislodged from their meeting places and dispersed because of persecution, resulting in the spread of the Gospel far and wide.
-Perhaps the pandemic-forced dispersion will awaken us to new ways to share God’s love.
+Perhaps the pandemic-forced dispersion has awakened us to new ways to share God’s love.

 The list of 25 ideas I put together includes thoughts for creative online services, creative outreach (online and in person), and unique ideas for children’s and youth ministry.